 Registration.
-A late payment fee of \$150 will be assessed if the Minimum Initial Payment is received by the Business Office after August 15, 2018, for the fall semester or December 15, 2018 for the spring semester.
+A late payment fee of \$150 will be assessed if the Minimum Initial Payment is received by the Business Office after August 15, 2020, for the fall semester or December 15, 2020 for the spring semester.
 Westmont may cancel the registration of a student who does not make the Minimum Initial Payment on schedule.
 These students will be dropped from their classes so that students on waiting lists may fill their places.
 Only registered students will be allowed to occupy College housing.

-Students who enroll late.
-After making their Minimum Initial Payment and submitting a completed Master Payment Agreement, students who wish to initially register or re-register at or near the beginning of the semester, may register through the 5th day of the semester.
+Payment students who wish to initially register or re-register at or near the beginning of the semester, may register through the 5th day of the semester.
 After this time, they may register or add classes by petition only, and, if the College grants their petitions, they must pay a late registration fee or a late course add fee.
 However, if Westmont reaches its County-imposed limit on enrollment, registration will close at that time, and the College will not be able to enroll any more students.